Bananas: Health Benefits, Nutrition Facts

 • Prevents blood sugar spikes

-• Makes bananas much healthier than processed snacks
+• Makes theme much healthier than processed snacks

 Plus, they have a low to moderate glycemic index, especially when eaten with protein or fat.